H-96

 Plain Language

-Covered entities may not retaliate against or discriminate against end users who refuse to consent to biometric data processing.
-Prohibited retaliatory actions include denying goods or services, charging different prices, providing inferior service quality, or even suggesting that the user will face differential treatment.
-This ensures that consent is genuinely voluntary — end users cannot be economically pressured into providing biometric data.
+Covered entities may not retaliate against end users who refuse to consent to biometric data processing.
+Retaliation includes denying goods or services, differential pricing, degraded service quality, or even suggesting that the user will receive worse terms.
+This ensures the consent requirement is meaningful — users cannot be economically coerced into providing biometric data consent.

 Statutory Text